SimplGy/simplgy.github.io/README.md

 # Eric Miller, Simple Guy
 ### I create web applications in Angular, Backbone, and more.

-This is a repo for a personal/portfolio/blog website.
+This is the repo for my personal site.
 It uses Jekyll.

+## Authoring

+Hide a blog post or project (unpublish)

+> Add an `x` to the front of the title of the file

+Add a blog post

+> Add a text file of the format `YYYY-MM-DD-my-title` to the `blogs/_posts` folder.
+Make sure to include an `excerpt` field in the front matter.

+## Development & Deployment

 To run in dev mode: